Region of León

-The Region of León (Rexón de Lleón; Región de León), also known as the Leonese Country (País Lleonés; País Leonés) is a historic territory defined by the 1833 Spanish administrative organisation.
+The Region of León (Rexón de Llión; Región de León), also known as the Leonese Country (País Llionés; País Leonés) is a historic territory defined by the 1833 Spanish administrative organisation.
 The Leonese region encompassed the provinces of Salamanca, Zamora, and León, now part of the modern Spanish autonomous community of Castile and León.
 As is the case with other historical regions, and continuing with centuries of history, the inhabitants of the Leonese region are still called Leonese.
 Even today, according with official autonomous government, the historical territorial adjective is used in addition with the modern annexed territory, the rest of Old Castile, being "Castilians and Leonese".

 In 1983 the provincial government of León supported autonomy for the province of León, as did municipalities such as León and Ponferrada, the biggest cities in León, but this proposal was rejected by the Tribunal Constitucional (Constitutional Court of Spain).

 The idea of constituting the Leonese Region as an autonomous community within Spain has been promoted by a number of Spanish regional political parties such as Partido Regionalista del País Leonés, Grupo Autonómico Leonés, Unión del Pueblo Leonés and Unión del Pueblo Salmantino.
 This movement receives the name of Leonesism.